-The HSE provides and funds range of services for people with intellectual, physical and sensory disabilities or autism and their carers.
-These services include basic health services as well as assessment, rehabilitation, income maintenance, community care and residential care respite, home care and day care.
+The HSE provides and funds a range of services for people with disabilities and their carers.
+These services include basic health services as well as assessment, rehabilitation, income maintenance, community care and residential care respite, home care and daycare.

 Some services are provided directly by the HSE.
-Many of the community, residential and rehabilitative training services are provided by voluntary organisations with grant aid from the HSE.
+Community, residential and rehabilitative training services are provided by voluntary organisations with grant aid from the HSE.

-People with disabilities are entitled to general health services on the same basis as everyone else.
-These services may include: Medical Cards, prescribed drugs and medicines, medical and surgical aids and appliances, Hospital Services, Dental Services, Optical Services,
+People with disabilities are entitled to general health services.
+These services may include medical cards, prescribed medicines, medical and surgical aids and appliances, hospital services, dental, optical and aural services.

 Community care services

 People with disabilities are entitled to avail of the range of community care services.
 In many cases, they have priority in access to the services.
-The relevant community care services may include: Public Health Nurses, Home Helps, Personal Assistance, Psychological Services, Speech and Language Therapy, Occupational Therapy, Social Work Services, Physiotherapy, Day care and Respite Care
+The relevant community care services may include public health nurse (PHN), home help, personal assistance, psychological services, speech and language therapy, occupational therapy, social work services, physiotherapy, daycare and respite.